laroche/private-geldanlage/optionen.md

    - Step 3: If at 21 DTE the short puts are still open, buy to close to to remove Gamma risk.
      This may cost more than the intended $-0.20 debit which could result in small cost of this hedge to be in play.
      The small cost will be well worth the potential return in a massive selloff.
+   - Setting up the first tranche of the BSH, you are exposed to a very high risk in case of a market selloff.
+Once the hedge is in place, setting up further tranches of the BSH involves less risk.
+If several tranches are setup, you only reduce your downside hedge while setting up new tranches.
 - Sweet Bobby hat den BSH hier erklärt: [How to trade the Black Swan Hedge](https://www.youtube.com/watch?v=A5Tm_GBJauk)
    - Strikes - sell three short puts approximately $3.
 Buy 5 long puts 50 points below the shorts. (/ES)
    - Days To Expiration (DTE) - begin the entire campaign by purchasing 4 BSH tranches outright at